-Table 1-16 Supported drive features for the 7226-1U3
+Table 1-12 Supported drive features codes for 7226-1U3

-Feature code Description Status 5619 DAT160 SAS Tape Drive Available EU16 DAT160 USB Tape Drive Available 1420 DVD-RAM SAS Optical Drive Available 1422 DVD-RAM Slim SAS Optical Drive Available 5762 DVD-RAM USB Optical Drive Available 5763 DVD Front USB Port Sled with DVD-RAM USB Drive Available 5757 DVD RAM Slim USB Optical Drive Available 8248 LTO Ultrium 5 Half High Fibre Tape Drive Available 8241 LTO Ultrium 5 Half High SAS Tape Drive Available 8348 LTO Ultrium 6 Half High Fibre Tape Drive Available 8341 LTO Ultrium 6 Half High SAS Tape Drive Available EU03 RDX 3.0 Removable Disk Docking Station Available
+Feature code Description Status 8248 LTO Ultrium 5 Half High Fibre Tape Drive Available 8241 LTO Ultrium 5 Half High SAS Tape Drive Available 8348 LTO Ultrium 6 Half High Fibre Tape Drive Available 8341 LTO Ultrium 6 Half High SAS Tape Drive Available EU03 RDX 3.0 Removable Disk Docking Station Available

-Option descriptions are as follows:
+The option descriptions are as follows:

-- ▶ DAT160 160 GB Tape Drives: With SAS or USB interface options and a data transfer rate up to 12 MBps (assumes 2:1 compression), the DAT160 drive is read/write compatible with DAT160, and DDS4 data cartridges. - ► LTO Ultrium 5 Half-High 1.5 TB SAS and FC Tape Drive: With a data transfer rate up to 280 MBps (assuming a 2:1 compression), the LTO Ultrium 5 drive is read/write compatible with LTO Ultrium 5 and 4 data cartridges, and read-only compatible with Ultrium 3 data cartridges.
-By using data compression, an LTO-5 cartridge can store up to 3 TB of data. - ► LTO Ultrium 6 Half-High 2.5 TB SAS and FC Tape Drive: With a data transfer rate up to 320 MBps (assuming a 2.5:1 compression), the LTO Ultrium 6 drive is read/write compatible with LTO Ultrium 6 and 5 media, and read-only compatibility with LTO Ultrium 4.
-By using data compression, an LTO-6 cartridge can store up to 6.25 TB of data. - ▶ DVD-RAM: The 9.4 GB SAS Slim Optical Drive with an SAS and USB interface option is compatible with most standard DVD disks. - ► RDX removable disk drives: The RDX USB docking station is compatible with most RDX removable disk drive cartridges when it is used in the same operating system.
+- DAT160 160 GB Tape Drives: With SAS or USB interface options and a data transfer rate up to 12 MBps (assumes 2:1 compression), the DAT160 drive is read/write compatible with DAT160, and DDS4 data cartridges. - LTO Ultrium 5 Half-High 1.5 TB SAS and FC Tape Drive: With a data transfer rate up to 280 MBps (assuming a 2:1 compression), the LTO Ultrium 5 drive is read/write compatible with LTO Ultrium 5 and 4 data cartridges, and read-only compatible with Ultrium 3 data cartridges.
+By using data compression, an LTO-5 cartridge can store up to 3 TB of data. - LTO Ultrium 6 Half-High 2.5 TB SAS and FC Tape Drive: With a data transfer rate up to 320 MBps (assuming a 2.5:1 compression), the LTO Ultrium 6 drive is read/write compatible with LTO Ultrium 6 and 5 media, and read-only compatibility with LTO Ultrium 4.
+By using data compression, an LTO-6 cartridge can store up to 6.25 TB of data. - DVD-RAM: The 9.4 GB SAS Slim Optical Drive with an SAS and USB interface option is compatible with most standard DVD disks. - RDX removable disk drives: The RDX USB docking station is compatible with most RDX removable disk drive cartridges when used in the same OS.
 The 7226 offers the following RDX removable drive capacity options: - 500 GB (#1107) - 1.0 TB (#EU01) - 2.0 TB (#EU2T)

-Removable RDX drives are in a rugged cartridge that inserts in to an RDX removable (USB) disk docking station (#1103 or #EU03).
-RDX drives are compatible with docking stations, which are installed internally in IBM POWER6, POWER6+, POWER7, POWER7+, and POWER8 servers, where applicable.
+Removable RDX drives are in a rugged cartridge that inserts in an RDX removable (USB) disk docking station (#1103 or #EU03).
+RDX drives are compatible with docking stations, and installed internally in IBM POWER6, POWER6+, POWER7, POWER7+, and POWER8 servers, where applicable.

-Media that is used in the 7226 DAT160 SAS and USB tape drive features are compatible with DAT160 tape drives that are installed internally in IBM POWER6, POWER6+, POWER7, POWER7+, and POWER8 servers, and in IBM BladeCenter systems.
+Media that is used in the 7226 DAT160 SAS and USB tape drive features are compatible with DAT160 tape drives that are installed internally in IBM POWER6, POWER6+, POWER7, POWER7+, and POWER8 servers, and in IBM BladeCenter servers.